neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 A complete record of all file transfers is invaluable, ensuring the full history of the project can be checked at any time.
-When a folder is created or data transferred in **datashuttle**, all details are logged to the local machine.
+Whenever **datashuttle** creates a folder or transfers some data, it logs all details to the local machine.
 Logs are stored on the filesystem and can be viewed in a text editor or through the graphical interface: